Home / Guides / Window Cleaning

 5. Register your business

 File a DBA (sole proprietorship) at your county clerk's office for $10-$50, or form an LLC through your state's Secretary of State website for $50-$500.
-Sole proprietorship is fine to start — you can upgrade to LLC later.
+Sole proprietorship is fine to start.
+You can upgrade to LLC later.

 Time: 1-2 hours · Cost: $10 - $500